ernestosc/comp-graphics/README.md

 	tracing were implemented.

  - See http://github.com/ltolosa/A-Maze-3D for a
-   collaborative maze-solving game made for also for this course.
+   collaborative maze-solving game also made for this course.